FAIRplus/the-fair-cookbook/content/recipes/help/how-to-create-recipe-with-git.md

 Open a new tab in your favourite browser and point to the url `http://127.0.0.1:4000/the-fair-cookbook/`

-## Option-1 Writing the recipe in Mardown syntax <a name="Option-1%20Writing%20the%20recipe%20in%20Mardown%20syntax"></a>
+## Option 1: Writing the recipe in Markdown syntax

  - use the recipe template available from the issue tracker ["create new recipe"](https://github.com/FAIRplus/the-fair-cookbook/issues/new/choose)
  - the template uses the [Markdown syntax], for which guidelines are available [here](https://guides.github.com/features/mastering-markdown/)